 We love sensory activities in this house.
 If you read my blog regularly (thanks, mom!) you’ll know that.
-I truly believe it helps Dylan control his emotions and behaviors.
-I sense better behaviors in him if he’s had sensory play that day and very little (or no) TV.
-Whether it’s play-doh, clay, shaving cream (he requests that one A LOT), one of his sensory bins, the hair gel bags that sit on our back door, whatever.
-He usually requests at least 1 a day.
-I never say no because I know it helps him regulate.
+I truly believe it helps my kids control their emotions and behaviors.
+I sense better behaviors in them if they’ve had sensory play that day and very little (or no) TV.
+Whether it’s play-doh, clay, shaving cream (they request that one A LOT), one of their sensory bins, the hair gel bags that sit on our back door, whatever.
+They usually request at least 1 a day.
+I rarely say no because I know it helps them regulate.

 So, with that being said, that is why I do so many sensory activities!
 And this one is no exception.

 I used to make this all the time when I taught preschool, but for whatever reason, I never added color.
 No idea why.
 Seems so simple, right?
 Right.